Azure/data-management-zone/docs/guidance/EnterpriseScaleAnalytics-NetworkArchitecture.md

 ---

-_When accessing a private endpoint across a peered network customers will only ever be charged for the Private Endpoint itself and not for the Vnet peering.
+_When accessing a private endpoint across a peered network customers will only ever be charged for the private Endpoint itself and not for the Vnet peering.
 The official statement can be found [here (FAQ: How will billing work when accessing a private endpoint from a peered network?)](https://azure.microsoft.com/en-us/pricing/details/private-link/)._

 ---

-From a network perspective, customers have to pay for the two private endpoints of the storage accounts (charged per hour) as well as the ingress and egress traffic that is sent through the private endpoints to load the raw (1) and store the processed dataset (8).
+From a network perspective, customers have to pay for the two private endpoints of the Storage Accounts (charged per hour) as well as the ingress and egress traffic that is sent through the private endpoints to load the raw (1) and store the processed dataset (8).
 In addition, the customer will be charged for the ingress and egress of one Vnet peering (5).
 Due to the statement above, the other Vnet pering will not be charged (2).
 Lastly, customers will end up with very significant cost for the central NVA when choosing this network design ((3) and (4)).
 The high cost will be generated either because additional licenses need to be purchased to scale out based on demand or it will be generated because of the charge per processed gigabyte as it is done with Azure Firewall.

 Summary: :heavy_minus_sign::heavy_minus_sign::heavy_minus_sign: